Transgender rights in Australia: South Australia

 In December 2016, South Australia became the first state to remove the surgery requirement for a change of sex on birth certificates and identity acknowledgment certificates.

 Tasmania

-On 10 April 2019 the Tasmanian Parliament passed amendments to the Birth, Deaths and Marriages Registration Act.
+On 10 April 2019, the Tasmanian Parliament passed amendments to the Birth, Deaths and Marriages Registration Act.
 These amendment make Tasmania the first state to allow change of gender on Birth Certificates by a simple statutory declaration.
 There are a number of other landmark provisions.
 People 16 or over can apply independently.
 Parents can apply for change of the gender of children of any age.
 Gender can be self-described, and is not limited to certain categories.
 Parents can ask that birth certificates do not include a gender marker (at all: not a marker of "undetermined", "unstated", etc.).
 Persons can ask that their own certificates do not include gender markers.
 This is in line with the Yogyakarta +10 recommendation 31, Royal assent was granted on 8 May 2019 by the Governor of Tasmania and went into effect after 120 days (i.e. from 5 September 2019).

+Victoria

+In August 2019, the Births, Deaths and Marriages Registration Amendment Bill passed, allowing Victorians to update their sex on their birth certificate without undergoing sex reassignment surgery.
+It took effect on 1 May 2025.
+In November 2025, the fees to update one's sex on their birth certificate or to be isssued a recognised details certificate were waived, including postage costs.